You might have heard the saying, ‘It’s not about the gear but the photographer behind it.’

 A solid tripod is my number one recommendation besides the camera and lens.
 This is something you should have strapped to your backpack already from day one.

-While I use the tripod less today than what I did a few years ago, it’s still an essential tool that allows me to achieve certain techniques as well as high-quality and razor-sharp images.
+While I use the tripod less today than I did a few years ago, it’s still an essential tool that allows me to achieve certain techniques and high-quality and razor-sharp images.

 The tripod is something you should invest a few extra dollars into.
-Do yourself a favour and avoid the $20 tripods found in most electronic shops.
-In the long run, these are going to cause more problems (and cost more money) than getting a higher quality one right away.
+Do yourself a favor and avoid the $30 tripods found in most electronic shops.
+In the long run, these will cause more problems (and cost more money) than getting a higher quality one right away.

 Trust me.
 I’ve learned that the hard way!

-In addition to breaking easily, cheap tripods are harder to keep steady when used in wind or elements such as rivers and seascapes.
+In addition to breaking easily, cheap tripods are more challenging to keep steady when used in wind or elements such as rivers and seascapes.
 This unsteadiness leads to an undesired camera shake and a lack of sharpness in your photos.

 You don’t need to go for the most expensive models but, in this case, you do pay for quality.